DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 Training & Documentation

 Your qualification as a DOT oral fluid collector is governed by §40.35.
-Knowledge, device-specific proficiency (5 mock collections per device), and recertification every 5 years.
+Knowledge, device-specific proficiency (5 mock collections per device), and refresher training and the required proficiency demonstration no less frequently than every 5 years (§40.35(e)) — Part 40 uses qualification/refresher language; DOT issues no collector certification.

 §40.35 Training Requirements